 The biggest surprise, for me, was that email marketing came last with only 7% of votes.
 I want to believe that people know enough about email marketing and don’t necessarily need to learn more about it but, I’m afraid that’s not the case.

-In a Custora post from July 2015, data showed that email marketing accounted for 15.6% of eCommerce orders—far above social media (1.1%).
+In a Custora post from July 2015 (not available anymore), data showed that email marketing accounted for 15.6% of eCommerce orders—far above social media (1.1%).
 The post stated that:

 Social media networks (including Facebook, Twitter, Instagram, and Pinterest) aren’t directly driving e-commerce transactions.